 What about spending your next Valentine's Day in Tuscany?
-Maybe you’d like to be in Tuscany.
-Maybe you’re already in Tuscany with the one you love and you're looking for some special spots to pick up.
+Maybe you’re already in Italy with the one you love and you're looking for some special spots.

-The abbey of San Galgano stands in the valley of the Merse river, between the villages of Chiusdino and Monticiano, a few kilometers south of Siena.
-This Gothic cathedral is not only one of the most beautiful and striking buildings in Tuscany, with its roof of sky, clouds and stars.
-San Galgano is also the most romantic location that you could ever imagine for your wedding (yes, you can even get married here!).
+Let's start from an amazing ancient abbey: San Galgano stands in the valley of the Merse river, between the villages of Chiusdino and Monticiano, a few kilometers south of Siena.
+This Gothic cathedral is not only one of the most beautiful and striking buildings in Tuscany, with its wide open roof.
+San Galgano is also the most romantic location that you could ever imagine for your wedding (yes, you can get married there!).

-The church of San Pietro a Romena is a Romanesque architectural jewel, surrounded by the beautiful Casentino countryside.
-It is dedicated to San Pietro Apostolo and is considered one of the most important churches in the area, with its beautiful architecture of the interior: three naves divided by decorated stone pillars and asymmetrical windows that create a special effect with the light that pours through them. ... and yes, you can get married here, too!
+The church of San Pietro a Romena in Pratovecchio is a Romanesque architectural jewel, surrounded by the beautiful Casentino countryside.
+It is dedicated to San Pietro Apostolo and is considered one of the most important churches in the area, with its beautiful architecture: three naves divided by decorated stone pillars and asymmetrical windows that create a special light effect that pours through them.
+You can get married here, too!

-If the rain does not ruin your plans, a walk in one of Tuscany’s historic gardens will grant you a good time as well as providing the perfect backdrop for your romantic photos.
-There is more to Tuscany than the Boboli and Bardini gardens in Florence.
-Check out Pratolino park, just outside Florence, with its artificial grottos, fountains and the colossal statues by Giambologna - the fountain of the Apennine - with a lake in front of them.
-And let's not forget the stunning parks and gardens belonging to some of the Medici villas: Castello - whose garden is considered the first example of an Italian-style garden, with geometric flowerbeds, fountains, grottos, fountains, and statues - or La Petraia.
-To help you choose your favorite “green spot”, we also created a map.
+If rain doesn't ruin your plans, a walk in one of Tuscany’s historic gardens will grant you a good time, providing the perfect backdrop for your romantic photos.
+Just a couple of examples can be the Boboli and Bardini gardens in Florence.
+But check out the Medicean Pratolino park with its Villa Demidoff, too.
+It's just outside Florence, with its artificial grottos, fountains and the colossal statue by Giambologna - the giant of the Apennine - with a smat lake before it.